 Browser storage, provided by the user’s web browser, allows us to re-use the most recent field values.
 If the user is offline, we can also save forms offline until the user comes online again.

 As a service to your users, we pre-fill each web form they open with the most recent values they used for the same form.
-This saves them a lot of time when they submit multiple forms with similar content.

 Using Browser Storage we can store at least 150,000 input fields, well enough for any form we expect anyone to build with SpreadsheetConverter.
 This allows you to create forms as big as you like and still save your users a lot of time by having their most recent input values automatically retained.